gardener-attic/component-spec/doc/proposal/03-component-repository.md

 ### UploadLocalBlob

 **Description**: Allows uploading binary data.
-The binary data belongs to a particular *Component Descriptor* and can be referenced by the component descriptor in its *resources* section. *Component Descriptors* are not allowed to reference local blobs of other *Component Descriptors*.
+The binary data belongs to a particular *Component Descriptor* and can be referenced by the component descriptor in its *resources* or *sources* section.
+*Component Descriptors* are not allowed to reference local blobs of other *Component Descriptors*.

 When uploading a local blob it is not required that the corresponding *Component Descriptor* already exists.
-Usually local blobs are uploaded first because it is not allowed to upload a *Component Descriptor* if its local blobs not already exists.
+Usually local blobs are uploaded first because it is not allowed to upload a *Component Descriptor* if its local blobs not already exist.

 **Inputs**: